Imperial-College-Advanced-Hackspace/ICAHHorizons_Y2PhysComp/session 2/Session 2 Workbook - Physical Computing.md

 ### Using an ultrasonic distance sensor

-We couldn't get gpiozero's own `DistanceSensor` to give us any sensible distances!
-So we wrote a small library that you can use instead.
-Download the [ICAHSensor](https://raw.githubusercontent.com/till-h/ICAHHorizons_Y2PhysComp/master/session%201/ICAHSensor.py) and save it wherever you run the below program.
-It provides an `ICAHSensor` object.
+Here we have the very common HC-SR04 ultrasonic sensor which is great for measuring distances.
+It has a range of 2cm to 400cm (but works best from around 10cm to 250cm).
+The sensors have a transmitter, a receiver and a control circuit.
+From the code you can simply call the ```get_distance()``` function and it will return the distance as a string.
+To get the distance a timer is started and the transmitter sends out a pulse, which bounces off a surface and then returns to the receiver.
+The time is taken again and we now know how long the pulse took to go and come back from the surface infront of the sensor.
+With some quick maths we can then calculate the distance of the object!

-Wire the sensor as shown below.
+To get started wire the sensor as shown below.
 For this we need a breadboard, because the sensor's "Echo" returns a 5V signal, which is too much for the Pi's GPIO pins.
 To solve this, we have to build a small [voltage divider](https://en.wikipedia.org/wiki/Voltage_divider) to bring the signal from 5V down to 3.3V.

 <p align="center">
     <img src="images/gpiozero_distance_sensor.png" alt="Connecting an ultrasonic distance sensor" width="800">